 Are you planning to buy a computer?
 I’m sure you must be looking for an Intel processor, though some come with AMD chips, and the latest Macs come with an M1/M2 processor.
 However, in this post, we will look at different Intel naming schemes and how to select the suitable type for you.

-The information given in this post will help you determine which Intel CPU processor you must go for and if it is worth spending money on the newer-generation Intel processor.
-You can buy the next computer with confidence since you can understand the jargon that manufacturers and retailers use.
+The information in this post will help you determine which Intel CPU processor you must go for and if it is worth spending money on the newer-generation Intel processor.
+You can buy the next computer confidently since you can understand the jargon manufacturers and retailers use.

 Intel Naming Scheme – How are they Named?

 Learning Intel’s naming scheme, at a glance, appears impossible.
-Compared to AMD, you will find more random numbers staple on each other.
+Compared to AMD, you will find more random numbers stapled to each other.
 But, in reality, it is not bad.